efeefe/is/pages/03.opendott/phd-success/item.md

 An usual reaction I get when I tell people about my work is "that's great, you're also working with recycling!".
 In other words, the social imaginary around the topic of waste leads people to believe recycling is the appropriate solution for all and any unused material.
 Even as I found interesting movements happening in terms of policy and activism to prioritise waste prevention over waste management, that is still very distant from public opinion.

 There is however a growing number of people in the whole world who have been actively countering that way of thinking.
 Of course, my past engagement with reuse initiatives gave me clues about it.
-The question was then how to acquire evidence that would allow the valitidy of a reuse-based approach to be tested and expanded on.
+The question was then how to acquire evidence that would allow the validity of a reuse-based approach to be tested and expanded on.

 My PhD was first of all a dive into the conditions of doing research at the intersection of academia, industry and society, guided by design and by reflections about participatory policy.
 My own positionality emerged meanwhile as a sort of foreigner to all of those areas.
 I never saw myself as an academic, a technologist, a designer or a policy-maker.
 Yet, my research led me to reflect from all of those perspectives.